-If post-secondary training is part of the Plan for Employment, it should state the specific degree to be acquired (Associates of Arts, Bachelor of Science, Commercial Driver's License, etc.).
+If post-secondary training is part of the IPE, it should state the specific degree to be acquired (e.g., Associates of Arts, Bachelor of Science, Commercial Driver's License, etc.).
 Counselors should not assume the dates of service specify the degree, as many programs have alternate training times, reducing the consistency across training providers.
-The degree level specified on the Plan should be consistent with the entry-level requirements of the consumers chosen vocation goal.
+The degree level specified on the IPE should be consistent with the entry-level requirements of the consumers chosen vocation goal.